Elenkosz/rivus/doc/overview.rst

   Or you can create a report in a format of an Excel spreadsheet with ``report``.

 Save the result
   as a serialized archive.
-(From which you can reload an re-run it.)
+(From which you can reload and re-run it.)

 Create plots
   ``rivus.main.plot`` or ``rivus.main.result_figures`` expose ``matplotlib`` with all its power (and particular API...) |br|
   ``rivus.io.fi3d`` and ``plotly`` will give you the tool for 3D, interactive visual data exploration.
 Also inside of a jupyter notebook, or exported as online, shareable website.

 Conduct graph theoretical analysis
   ``rivus.graph`` holds the adapters so that you can leverage the opportunities offered by mainstream packages like NetworkX_ and python-igraph_.

 Store to PostgreSQL+PostGIS database.
   ``rivus.io.db`` is all about that. |br|